Produce Vouchers Available for Seniors

-EAST BUFFALO TOWNSHIP, Pa. –The Senior Farmer’s Market Nutrition Program is available to senior citizens who meet income requirements.
+EAST BUFFALO TOWNSHIP, Pa. --The Senior Farmer's Market Nutrition Program is available to senior citizens who meet income requirements.
 It allows some seniors to get $20 worth of fresh fruits and vegetables for free.

 Jean Berryman's first stop at the Lewisburg Farmers Market was a table in the middle of the market.
 The Union/Snyder Area Agency on Aging was handing out produce vouchers and Jean picked up some for herself and her husband.